Adding new words

 This changes ama to samas, what linguists call a circumfix.
 Again, the OPPOSITE tag can be positioned before or after the root word, however, for consistency, it's better to put everything after the word.

 You can encode a whole word into an affix by separating the hyphen by a space:

 Sound changes can be encoded into an affix tag using the > symbol

-All sound change notation can be used, eg:
+All the standard sound change notation can be used, eg:

 Sound changes can also be combined with affixes:

 Infixes are affixes that go in the middle of a word.
-Eg, in Spanish the infix -it- turns a word into a diminutive version of the word: gato (“cat”) changes to gatito (“little cat”).
-The convention is to write infixes with hyphens either side of the infix (-it-) but the problem with this is it does not encode where in the word the infix should go.
-The solution is to use a sound change with a null symbol ∅ that changes into the infixes in a particular environment:
+In Spanish, the infix -it- turns a word into a diminutive: gato (“cat”) changes to gatito (“little cat”).
+In the linguistic/conlanging community, the convention is to write infixes with hyphens either side of the infix (-it-).
+The problem with this is that it does not tell us where in the word the infix should go.
+In Vulgar, the solution is to use a sound change that changes nothing to something in a particular environment:

 Changing to multiple choices